 It can be conical or spherical.
-Arancini di riso in Sicily haves different shapes depending on where it’s made.
-In the Catania area it’s conical like the Etna volcano, while in the Palermo and Trapani surroundings arancini di riso are spherical and reminiscent of an orange because of its round shape and color.
+Arancino di riso in Sicily has different shapes depending on where it’s made.
+In the Catania area it’s conical like the Etna volcano, while in the Palermo and Trapani surroundings arancino di riso is spherical and reminds of an orange because of its round shape and color.

-Arancini, also called arancine, are crunchy balls filled with rice, saffron and meat ragù that are fried in extra virgin olive oil, and covered in golden, crunchy breading.
+Arancini, also called arancine, are crunchy spheres filled with rice, saffron and meat ragù that are fried in extra virgin olive oil, covered in a golden and crunchy breading.

 - 1 teaspoon of saffron

 - 2 spoons of butter

 - Bread crumbs

 - 1 onion

 Arancino di riso has antique origins back from end the XIX century, period in which it was consumed for lunch by peasants that cultivated the warm Sicilian soil of citrus fruit trees.
 Tradition is that arancino comes from the Arabic use of eating rice and saffron seasoned with meat and herbs.

 The crunchy breading comes from the reign of Federico II: the breading made the rice easily transportable, and for this reason was the perfect meal for hunting.